gbadev-org/tonc/content/pages/regbg.md

 ```

 Two notes on gfx2gba: First, it merges the palette to a single 16-color array, rearranging it in the process.
 Second, while it lists metamapping options in the readme, it actually doesn't give a metamap and meta-tileset, it just formats the map into different blocks.
 </div>

 ## Tilemap demos {#sec-demo}

 There are four demos in this chapter.
-The first one is brin_demo, which is very, very short and shows the basic steps of tile loading and scrolling.
-The next ones are called sbb_reg and cbb_demo, which are tech demos, illustrating the layout of multiple screenblocks and how tile indexing is done on 4bpp and 8bpp backgrounds.
+The first one is *brin_demo*, which is very, very short and shows the basic steps of tile loading and scrolling.
+The next ones are called *sbb_reg* and *cbb_demo*, which are tech demos, illustrating the layout of multiple screenblocks and how tile indexing is done on 4bpp and 8bpp backgrounds.
 In both these cases, the map data is created manually because it's more convenient to do so here, but using map-data created by map editors really isn't that different.

 ### Essential tilemap steps: brin_demo {#ssec-demo-brin}

 As I've been using a 512×256 part of Brinstar throughout this chapter, I thought I might as well use it for a demo.

 There are a few map editors out there that you can use.
-Two good ones are Nessie's [MapEd](http://nessie.gbadev.org){target="_blank"} or [Mappy](http://www.tilemap.co.uk/mappy.php){target="_blank"}, both of which have a number of interesting features.
-I have my own map editor, [mirach](http://www.coranac.com/projects/#mirach){target="_blank"}, but it's just a very basic thing.
+Two good ones are Nessie's [MapEd](https://nessie.gbadev.org){target="_blank"} or [Mappy](https://www.tilemap.co.uk/mappy.php){target="_blank"}, both of which have a number of interesting features.
+I have my own map editor, [mirach](https://www.coranac.com/projects/#mirach){target="_blank"}, but it's just a very basic thing.
 Some tutorials may point you to GBAMapEditor.
 Do *not* use this editor as it's pretty buggy, leaving out half of the tilemaps sometimes.
 Tilemaps can be troublesome enough for beginners without having to worry about whether the map data is faulty.

 In this cause, however, I haven't used any editor at all.
 Some of the graphics converters can convert to a tileset+tilemap – it's not the standard method, but for small maps it may well be easier.
 In this case I've used Usenti to do it, but grit and gfx2gba work just as well.
 Note that because the map here is 64×32 tiles, which requires splitting into screenblocks.
 In Usenti this is called the ‘sbb’ layout, in grit it's ‘-mLs’ and for gfx2gba you'd use ‘-mm 32’ … I think.
 In any case, after a conversion you'd have a palette, a tileset and a tilemap.